Marathon: Body temperature

 Exertional heat stroke is an emergency condition in which thermoregulation fails and the body temperature rises dangerously above 40 C. It becomes a greater risk in warm and humid weather, even for young and fit individuals.
 Treatment requires rapid physical cooling of the body.

 Charity involvement

 Some charities seek to associate with various races.
 Some marathon organizers set aside a portion of their limited entry slots for charity organizations to sell to members in exchange for donations.
 Runners are given the option to sign up to run particular races, especially when marathon entries are no longer available to the general public.

-In some cases, charities organize their own marathon as a fund-raiser, gaining funds via entry fees or through sponsorships.
+In some cases, charities organize their own marathon as a fund-raiser, gaining funds via entry fees or sponsorships.